Palats/mapshot/README.md

 * _Prefix to add to all generated filenames._ (`prefix`) : Mapshot will prefix all files it creates with that value.
 Factorio mods only allow writing within `script-output` subdirectory of Factorio data dir; the prefix is relative to that directory.
 * _Pixel size for generated tiles._ (`resolution`) : Size in pixels for the generated images.
 There is not a lot of reasons to change this value - if you want more or less details, change `tilemin`.
 * _Pixel size for generated tiles._ (`jpgquality`) : Compression quality for the generated image.
+* _Pixel size for generated tiles._ (`minjpgquality`) : Compression quality for the generated image when no player entities.
 * _Surface name._ (`surface`) : Restrict which game surface to generate, defaulting to `_all_`, which generate shots of all surfaces.

 *Warning: the generation time & disk usage increases very quickly.
 At maximum resolution, it will take forever to generate and use up several gigabytes of space.*